babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 We thus think that those potential future rules based on test results are not our top priorities for now and it's too early to decide to move Danger so late in the build pipeline, as it would mean only having feedback fron Danger _after_ the `test_pr` job has finished – which is usually one of the last to finish on PRs.
 It's totally imaginable to propose moving the `danger` step after a test job in a later PR if it becomes a limitation for a rule we want to implement in the future, but such a change would require a dedicated proposal to discuss the aforementioned consequences (especially having multiple jobs running in parallel and sync of the `danger` instances).

-On a side note, it is worth reminding the reader that Danger only posts one comment (after the initial run of the CI) and then _updates_ said comment on subsequent runs; which means that even if you commented or watched the PR, you won't be spammed by GitHub notifications, as comment _updates_ don't trigger notifications on GitHub.
+At this point, it is worth reminding the reader that Danger only posts one comment (after the initial run of the CI) and then _updates_ said comment on subsequent runs; which means that even if you commented or watched the PR, you won't be spammed by GitHub notifications, as comment _updates_ don't trigger notifications on GitHub.
+You'd get a notification if you commented _before_ Danger had time to post its initial comment after the initial CI run though, which is worth thinking about when discussing how soon or late `danger` should be triggered too.

 ### Picking a different first rule